CosmicHorrorDev/vdf-rs/BENCHMARKS.md

 `Vdf` representation before deserializing).

 All of the following results were from running on a Ryzen 7 3700 running Arch Linux.
-You can run all the bencmarks by running either `cargo bench` or `cargo criterion` from the project directory.
+You can run all the benchmarks by running either `cargo bench` or `cargo criterion` from the project directory.

 ## `keyvalues-parser`